Contrast-Security-OSS/docs/content/installation/java/server/CloudFoundry.md

 ## Contrast Service Broker Tile

-### Prerequisites:
+### Prerequisites

- 1. Pivotal Apps Manager and Ops Manager installation
+* Pivotal Apps Manager and Ops Manager installation
- 2. Active Contrast subscription
+* Active Contrast account
- 3. Any application that needs to use Contrast must be using the default Java buildpack, or have copied the Contrast framework support and configuration into your custom buildpack.
+* Any application that needs to use Contrast must use the default Java buildpack, or have copied the Contrast framework support and configuration into your custom buildpack.

 ### Details